 Clearing away redundant or unimportant items will leave more space for the other elements in the room to breathe, and this extra space will add more purpose to the remaining items in the room.

-If you are using plastic or metal blinds on the windows of your house, or some curtains that are bland and hardly noticeable, you should consider investing in a nice set of curtains.
+If you are using plastic or metal blinds on the windows of your house, or some curtains that are bland and hardly noticeable, you should consider investing in a nice set of curtains or blinds in Essex.

 Although curtains crafted from fine materials such as silk are hardly cheap, they tend to be a more affordable improvement than buying most furniture and appliances.
 Vibrant curtains of fine material will instantly draw attention to your windows, and quite literally show them in a better light.